neo-project/global-blockchain-compliance-hub/_posts/South Korea/1111-11-10-south-korea-dispute-resolution.md

 *The Act on the Development of Cloud Computing And Protection of Its Users, Article 30*, also determines order of inspection and investigation dispute cases:

-- “Where the Minister of Science and ICT has a reasonable ground to suspect that a cloud computing service provider has violated any provision of this Act, he/she may instruct public officials of the Ministry to conduct investigations as necessary to ascertain the violation. … The Minister of Science and ICT may order a cloud computing service provider who violates Article 25 (1) or 27 to cease the violation or to take corrective measures”.
+- "Where the Minister of Science and ICT has a reasonable ground to suspect that a cloud computing service provider has violated any provision of this Act, he/she may instruct public officials of the Ministry to conduct investigations as necessary to ascertain the violation. … The Minister of Science and ICT may order a cloud computing service provider who violates Article 25 (1) or 27 to cease the violation or to take corrective measures".

 ## Sources